- Home

 End Use Insights

-The cloud service providers segment accounted for the largest market revenue share in 2025, driven by the aggressive multi-tenant service expansion and the continuous rollout of new cloud-native offerings such as serverless computing, managed Kubernetes, database-as-a-service (DBaaS), and industry-specific cloud platforms.
+The cloud service providers segment accounted for the largest market revenue share of 41.2% in 2025, driven by the aggressive multi-tenant service expansion and the continuous rollout of new cloud-native offerings such as serverless computing, managed Kubernetes, database-as-a-service (DBaaS), and industry-specific cloud platforms.
 CSPs operate on a consumption-based revenue model, which requires elastic network architectures that dynamically scale bandwidth across compute clusters without service degradation.
 The increasing monetization of advanced services-such as real-time analytics, edge cloud integration, and sovereign cloud deployments-necessitates resilient, high-availability switching fabrics with advanced traffic engineering and multi-region failover capabilities.

 The telecommunication industry segment is expected to grow at the fastest CAGR over the forecast period, owing to the ongoing virtualization of core and transport networks through Network Functions Virtualization (NFV) and cloud-native 5G standalone (SA) deployments.
 Telecom operators are transforming legacy hardware-based network elements into software-defined, containerized network functions running inside centralized and distributed data centers, which significantly increases internal data traffic and demands carrier-grade switching infrastructure.